 fabrics: revealing information about society

 The exhibition therefore invites the visitor to discover the roles played and the positions held by these fabrics in social life, as symbols of identity or as elements of profane or religious rituals.
-In effect, these textiles, designed to enter into the clothing systems of the different cultures where they are present, contribute to the expression of their symbolic and semeiological functions.
+In effect, these textiles, designed to enter into the clothing systems of the different cultures to which they belong, contribute to the expression of their symbolic and semiologic functions.

-The manufacturing conditions of the fabrics also provide information about the prevailing social organisation and any intervening changes in this area reveal a lot about the changing demand for fabrics and the evolving production methods.
+The fabrics' manufacturing conditions also provide information about the prevailing social organisation.
+Any changes in these conditions reflect an evolution in the requirements and production methods.

 an original decorative principle